Victor Kamber

-Victor Samuel Kamber (born May 7, 1943) is an American labor union activist and political consultant in the United States.
+Victor Samuel Kamber (May 7, 1943 – February 26, 2024) was an American labor union activist and political consultant in the United States.
 A Democrat, he worked for the AFL-CIO in the 1970s before forming The Kamber Group, a public relations firm, in 1980.

 The Kamber Group worked for Democratic Party candidates and labor unions for 25 years, becoming one of the most well-known "boutique" P.R. firms in Washington, D.C.
-Kamber sold The Kamber Group in 2005 to Carmen Group Lobbying, where he remains president of its subsidiary, Carmen Group Communications.
+Kamber sold The Kamber Group in 2005 to Carmen Group Lobbying, where he remained president of its subsidiary, Carmen Group Communications.

-Kamber is a frequent guest on national and local television and radio programs, newspapers and magazines, and is a published author.
+Kamber was a frequent guest on national and local television and radio programs, newspapers and magazines, and is a published author.

-He currently is an adjunct professor at The American University.
+He was an adjunct professor at The American University.

 Early life and career

 Kamber, an Assyrian-American, was born in 1943 in Chicago, Illinois, and attended public schools there.

 Kamber subsequently attended the University of Illinois at Urbana-Champaign.
 During his undergraduate schooling, Kamber joined the Phi Gamma Delta collegiate social fraternity.
 In 1965, he along with Samuel E. Honneger and Joseph Mullins worked tirelessly to establish the Delta Colony of Phi Gamma Delta at the University of New Mexico which later became the Alpha Nu chapter of Phi Gamma Delta in 1966.
 He worked on the presidential campaign of United States Senator Barry Goldwater.
 He earned his bachelor's degree in 1965.

 In 1968, Kamber worked on the presidential campaigns of Nelson Rockefeller and Richard Nixon.

 Kamber later received a Master of Arts degree from the University of New Mexico, a J.D. from the Washington College of Law at the American University, and a master of laws from George Washington University (he received this last degree in 1972).

 Kamber later was an administrative assistant to United States Representative Seymour Halpern (R-New York).

 In 1970, Kamber was convicted of forgery while teaching at Prince George's Community College (PGCC).
 At the time, Kamber was president of the national Young Republicans' leadership training school in Chicago.
 Federal officials accused him of submitting a forged letter to his draft board in 1968.
 The letter had ostensibly been signed by the president of PGCC and attested that Kamber was a faculty member there.
 But PGCC president John Handley testified he had not seen the letter, had not authorized it and had not signed it.
 Kamber was acquitted of charges that he did not teach at the community college, but convicted of forgery and sentenced to two years in prison.